 Photo by Ekrulila on Pexels.com If the pandemic period has convinced me of anything it is that developing professionals with agency is vital for society.
 The ability to imagine an alternative to what is already known and practised, and to find a way of enacting that imagining, has been part of our daily experience over … Continue reading Turning on the head of a pin: Why developing agency in beginning teachers matters

-Photo by cottonbro on Pexels.com Low level disruption in the classroom is the scourge of teaching and learning.
+Photo by cottonbro on Pexels.com Low level disruption (shouting out/ whispered conversations/ persistent clicking of pen lids/ ignoring instructions) in the classroom is the scourge of teaching and learning.
 It eats up time and energy and takes away learning opportunities from the wider class.
-It is also something which teachers can learn to address and develop strategies for managing in the classroom.
-There is an enormous … Continue reading ‘I predict a riot!’
-Supporting your mentee to notice and deal with low level disruption
+There is nothing really 'low level' about disruption - it impedes learning. … Continue reading ‘I predict a riot!’
+Supporting your mentee to notice and deal with low level disruption*

 Photo by Max Fischer on Pexels.com As we stand on the precipice of returning to full classroom teaching after the most recent lockdown I’ve begun wondering how our beginning and early career teachers might be feeling.
 It seems I’m not alone in this thought.
 Indeed, shortly after having conversation with one of my own PGCE … Continue reading I don’t like Mondays: Advice for beginning teachers on making a positive return to post-lockdown teaching